Portland Gherkins: 2020: "The Pandemic Season"

 The Wild Wild West League consisted of four teams: the Pickles, Gherkins, Gresham GreyWolves, and West Linn Knights.
 Games ran in a short-season format from July 11 to August 7 with playoffs on August 8 and a final championship game on August 9, which was won by the Knights after eliminating the Gherkins in the semi-finals.

 2021: New Home, New Direction

 In the summer of 2021, the Gherkins and the WWWL were such a hit that the league and all teams relocated to Walker Stadium in east Portland, the Pickles' home field, to start their second season.
 The Gherkins were eliminated from the championship game a second time, this time by the expansion Willamette Wild Bills.

 2022: First Championship

 After failing to make the title game the first two years, the Gherkins finally won the 2022 Wild Wild West League Championship defeating the Gresham GreyWolves 9-7.
 Kane Kiaunis was named the game's most valuable player.
 They are the second Portland team to win a championship with the Portland Rosebuds winning the previous season.

+As of 2024, the Gherkins and the WWWL went dormant.